wbudoc/learngit/readme.txt

 This is a test program!
-git is a version control system git is a free software
+git is a version control system git is a free software git has a mutable index called stage